pravega/pravega/documentation/src/docs/metrics.md

 * [Available Metrics and Their Names](#available-metrics-and-their-names)
 * [Resources](#resources)

-In the Pravega Metrics Framework, we use [Dropwizard Metrics](https://metrics.dropwizard.io/3.1.0/apidocs) as the underlying library, and provide our own API to make it easier to use.
+In the Pravega Metrics Framework, we use [Micrometer Metrics](https://micrometer.io/docs) as the underlying library, and provide our own API to make it easier to use.

 # Metrics Interfaces and Examples Usage